 University level course

-Choosing higher education at 18/19 or later
+Choosing higher education at 18/19

-Although in the past higher education courses were just delivered at universities, they are now offered at universities, colleges and also some training providers too.
+Although in the past higher-education courses were just delivered at universities, they are now offered at universities, colleges and also some training providers too.

-So, if you have Level 3 qualifications you could explore higher level study at 18/19.
+So, if you have Level 3 qualifications you could explore higher-level study at 18/19.

 Getting a degree without debt!